Daylight saving time in Canada: Nunavut

-On February 19, 2007, Nunavut added parts of March and November to its daylight saving period, following the United States' Energy Policy Act of 2005.
+On February 19, 2007, Nunavut added parts of March and November to its daylight saving period after the United States passed the Energy Policy Act of 2005.

 Ontario

 Most of Ontario uses DST.
-Pickle Lake, Atikokan, and New Osnaburghthree communities located within the Central Time Zone in northwestern Ontarioobserve Eastern Standard Time year-round.
+Pickle Lake, Atikokan, and New Osnaburgh are three communities within the Central Time Zone in northwestern Ontario that observe Eastern Standard Time year-round.

 Ontario was the site of the first municipality in the world to enact DST: Port Arthur on July 1, 1908.
 Similarly, Hamilton subsequently became one of seven cities in Canada to use daylight saving time before 1918, by local ordinance.

-On October 20, 2005, Ontario added parts of March and November to its daylight saving period, following the United States' Energy Policy Act of 2005.
-In November 2020, the Legislative Assembly of Ontario passed Bill 214, the Time Amendment Act, 2020, which will establish year-round observation of daylight saving time; however, the act does not come into force immediately; instead, it takes effect on a day to be named by proclamation of the Ontario lieutenant governor under the advisory of the province's attorney general.
-This is intended to avoid moving to a different time zone than that used in Quebec or New York.
+On October 20, 2005, Ontario added parts of March and November to its daylight saving period after the United States passed the Energy Policy Act of 2005.
+In November 2020, the Legislative Assembly of Ontario passed Bill 214, the Time Amendment Act, 2020, which will establish year-round observation of daylight saving time.
+However, the act does not come into force immediately but takes effect on a day to be named by proclamation of the Ontario lieutenant governor under the advisory of the province's attorney general.
+That is intended to avoid moving to a different time zone from the one that is used in Quebec or New York.